Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit

 Vitosha Mountain

-Getting to Vitosha Mountain: There’s a number of ways to access the hiking trails of Vitosha Mountain.
-One of the most popular entry points is the ski resort, Aleko.
-From the city centre, take bus 122 near Vitosha Metro Station to the Simeonovo lift where you’ll be able to ride up to the resort and find the trailhead.
+Getting to Vitosha Mountain: There are several ways to access the mountain’s hiking trails.
+One of the most popular entry points is the ski resort Aleko.
+From the city centre, take bus 122 near Vitosha Metro Station to the Simeonovo lift, where you’ll be able to ride up to the resort and find the trailhead.

 Marvel at the Rila Monastery

-Carve out more than one day in Sofia so that you’ll have no excuse to miss out on Rila Monastery, one of the best day trips from Sofia.
+Carve out more than one day in Sofia so that you’ll have no excuse to miss out on Rila Monastery.
+Nestled in the Rila Mountains around 120 kilometres south of Sofia, Rila Monastery isn’t just one of the most popular day trips from Sofia; it’s one of the top things to do in Bulgaria!

 Rila Monastery